 In the late 1800s, a precocious boy, Jonathan Blake (Freddie Bartholomew, Captains Courageous), provides valuable information to an insurance business and he is allowed to stay in the company as an apprentice.
-Over the years, Jonathan (Tyrone Power, The Mark of Zorro) becomes a successful insurer in his own right, but a love affair with a married aristocrat, Lady Elizabeth (Madeleine Carroll, The 39 Steps), creates all sorts of problems for the ambitious businessman.
+Over the years, Jonathan (Tyrone Power, The Mark of Zorro) becomes a successful insurer, but a love affair with a married aristocrat, Lady Elizabeth (Madeleine Carroll, The 39 Steps), creates all sorts of problems for the ambitious businessman.

 Reaction & Thoughts: